St. Paul's Hospital Millennium Medical College

-St. Paul's Hospital Millennium Medical College is health sciences teaching institution at St. Paul Hospital, Addis Ababa Ethiopia.
+St. Paul's Hospital Millennium Medical College is a medical college affiliated with St. Paul Hospital, Addis Ababa Ethiopia.

 Hospital Service

 St. Paul's Hospital was built in 1969 (was named St Paul General Specialized Hospital until 2008) by Emperor Haile Selassie in collaboration with the German Evangelical Church, as a source of medical care for underserved populations.
 It currently has 700+ beds, with an annual average of 200,000 patients and a catchment population of more than 5 million.
 Approximately 75% of the patients receive medical services free of charge.
 There are over 1300 clinical and non-clinical staff in over 13 departments, most recently launching its new hemodialysis unit and the country's National Kidney Transplant Center.

 History

 The Medical School opened in 2014.
 It was intended to alleviate the severe shortage of medical doctors in the country.
 In line with various encouraging efforts performed by the Ethiopian Federal Ministry of Health in this regard, it is clear that the newly opened school, with a practical modular and integrated curriculum, will be providing much-needed medical professionals to the people of Ethiopia.

 The school was established by the Ethiopian Ministry of Health with the initiative of Tedros Adhanom (the then-minister) together with Gordon Williams of the department of urology at the Hammersmith Hospital in London as its first dean.